pronos-eu/react-native-mail/README.md

       bccRecipients: ['supportBCC@example.com'],
       body: '<b>A Bold Body</b>',
       isHTML: true,
-      attachments: [{
+      attachments: [
+        {
-        path: '',  // The absolute path of the file from which to read data.
+          path: '',  // The absolute path of the file from which to read data. (without file://)
-        type: '',   // Mime Type: jpg, png, doc, ppt, html, pdf, csv
-        name: '',   // Optional: Custom filename for attachment }]
+          name: '',   // Optional: Custom filename for attachment, will otherwise use the file name from the path }
+      ]
     }, (error, event) => {
       Alert.alert(
         error,